-Ruth trained at Cambridge and Oxford Universities obtaining both a medical degree and science PhD before moving back home to Newcastle and settling with her family in Northumberland.
-Her research interests are in the field of DNA repair and early phase clinical trials of novel agents, taking the first in class PARP inhibitor into the clinic in 2003, ATR inhibitor in 2012 and MCT1 inhibitor in 2014.
+Having trained at Cambridge and Oxford Universities, Prof. Plummer obtained a medical degree and science PhD before moving back home to Newcastle and settling with her family in Northumberland.
+Her research interests are DNA repair and early phase clinical trials of novel agents, taking the first-in-class PARP inhibitor into the clinic in 2003, ATR inhibitor in 2012 and MCT1 inhibitor in 2014.

-Nationally she chaired the Cancer Research UK New Agents Committee 2012-2019, and is as a member of CRUK Clinical Research Committee.
-She is also a member of the MRC Precision Medicine Group, NIHR EME Board, NCRI Strategy Advisory Group and was elected to a Fellow of the Academy of Medical Sciences in 2018.
+Nationally, she chaired the Cancer Research UK New Agents Committee from 2012-2019 and is CRUK Clinical Research Committee member.
+She is also a member of the MRC Precision Medicine Group, National Institute for Health and Care Research Efficacy and Mechanism Evaluation (NIHR EME) Programme Board, and National Cancer Research Institute (NCRI) Strategy Advisory Group.
+She was elected a Fellow of the Academy of Medical Sciences in 2018.